ReadyResearchers/ready-set-research-syllabus/cmpsc-610-spring-syllabus.md

 ### Deliverable Descriptions

 - **Research Notebook**
   - [ ] The student created a Google Doc to record details about their meetings with the first reader and additional research notes
-  - [ ] Does the research notebook contain evidence of numerous research notes?
-  - [ ] Does the research notebook contain evidence of dated entries for meetings?
+  - [ ] The research notebook contains evidence of numerous dated entries for research meetings and additional notes
-  - [ ] Does the research notebook give evidence of regular progress throughout the Spring semester?
+  - [ ] The contents of the research notebook have regular dated entries throughout the Spring 2023 semester
-  - [ ] Do the contents of the research notebook have a clear connect to the research project?
+  - [ ] The contents of the research notebook have a clear connection to the research project
-  - [ ] Do the contents of the research notebook given evidence of progress on the research?
+  - [ ] The contents of the research notebook give evidence of regular progress on the research project

 - **Class Participation**
   - [ ] The student regularly attended the weekly class sessions